Katie Lowes

 Katie Quinn Lowes (born September 22, 1982) is an American actress and theater director.
 She is best known for her role as Quinn Perkins in the ABC political drama series Scandal (2012–2018) and her portrayal of Rachel DeLoache Williams in the Netflix drama series Inventing Anna (2022).

 Early life

-Lowes was born in Queens, New York City and grew up in Port Washington, New York, where she graduated in 2001 from Paul D. Schreiber Senior High School.
+Lowes grew up in Port Washington, New York, where she graduated in 2000 from Paul D. Schreiber Senior High School.
+She graduated from New York University's Tisch School of the Arts with BFA in acting.
 Her father is Irish Catholic, and her mother is Jewish.

-She graduated from New York University's Tisch School of the Arts with BFA in acting.